its-avdhesh/its-avdhesh/README.md

 My software journey is a thrilling rollercoaster of feature deployments, debugging marathons, and the occasional victory dance when things work on the first try.
 Collaboration excites me, so if you've got a quirky project idea or a meme-worthy bug, count me in.

-🚀 Tech Stack I Work With
+🚀 Tech Stack I Work With:

 Frontend: React, JavaScript, Tailwind CSS, Redux
 Backend: Node.js, Express.js, REST API